adsric/docker-dev/README.md

 _OR_ edit the `docker-compose.yml` with your desired configuration.

-Because we are using **Docker for Mac**, the database is available at localhost:3306 for applications like "Sequel Pro".
+Because we are using **Docker for Mac**, the database is available at localhost:3306 for applications like _Sequel Pro_.

-#### Creating database dumps
+#### Database dumps

-The command is:
+Using the command:

 `docker exec mariadb-container sh -c 'exec mysqldump --all-databases -uroot -p "$MYSQL_ROOT_PASSWORD"' > /some/path/on/your/host/all-databases.sql`

-The command to create a dump for docker_dev is:
+The command to create a dump for database docker_dev is:

-`docker exec mariadb-container sh -c 'exec mysqldump --databases "docker_dev" -uroot -p "docker"' > /some/path/on/your/host/database.sql
+`docker exec mariadb-container sh -c 'exec mysqldump --databases "docker_dev" -uroot -p "docker"' > /some/path/on/your/host/database.sql`

-#### Persistent database data
+#### Persistent Database data

-For persistent database edit the `docker-compose.yml` and amend with the configuration below.
+For a persistent database edit the `docker-compose.yml` and amend with the following:

 ```
 volumes:
   - "./database/dump:/docker-entrypoint-initdb.d"
   - "./database/db:/var/lib/mysql"

 ```

-#### Connect to Shell
+#### Shell access

 To run a shell command on a specific container: